true crime

 ADVERTISEMENT

-"That's unforgivable, and in my experience 99.99 per cent of the time is absolutely inaccurate," she told True Crime Conversations.
+"That's unforgivable, and in my experience, 99.99 per cent of the time is absolutely inaccurate," she said.

-"Then the daughter turned up fine," said Nicole.
+"Then the daughter turned up fine," Nicole said.
 "But for those few hours that mother went to the worst place any parent can possibly go."

 "She got things like smelling a particular perfume of a missing person that the brother recognised as hers," she said.
 "How would she know that?
 So I keep an open mind."

-"It's the brain trying to figure out what's happened," Nicole says of the dreams.
+"It's the brain trying to figure out what's happened," Nicole said, referring to the dreams.

 As for the guilt, families torture themselves with "what ifs" and question everything about what they did and didn't do.

-"The way that I look at it is, I think that if something is going to happen, it's going to happen, and there's not always anything that anybody can do about it," Nicole told True Crime Conversations.
+"The way that I look at it is, I think that if something is going to happen, it's going to happen, and there's not always anything that anybody can do about it," Nicole said.

 ADVERTISEMENT

-Or 20-year-old Jason Mazurek, who walked out of a casino in Hobart in 2002 never to be heard of again.
+Or 20-year-old Jason Mazurek, who walked out of a casino in Hobart in 2002 and was never heard from again.

 Or 33-year-old Marcia Ryan, who was last seen walking beside the Princes Highway in Victoria in 1996.

-Speaking to Jason's sister Jo in her book Vanished for example, Nicole writes that Jo thinks her brother's disappearance contributed to the breakdown of her marriage, gave her trust issues and made her extremely overprotective of her own children.
+In her book Vanished, Nicole writes that Jason's sister Jo believes his disappearance played a role in the breakdown of her marriage, left her with lasting trust issues and made her deeply overprotective of her own children.

 He continues to live in his childhood home all these decades later, in case Kay ever returns.

-As Nicole tells True Crime Conversations, they call the grief of losing a missing person, "ambiguous loss," because you don't know why, who, where or how.
+Nicole told True Crime Conversations, they call the grief of losing a missing person, "ambiguous loss," because you don't know why, who, where or how.

-Nicole admits she often deals with the siblings of missing people the most.
+Nicole admitted she often deals with the siblings of missing people the most.

-"They were stronger and more able to talk to me about it," she told True Crime Conversations.
+"They were stronger and more able to talk to me about it," she said.

 "The parents of missing persons were just so broken, that they often struggled to put it into words."